Last updated: October 2022

 Make sure that you get enough sleep, a proper diet, and regular exercise.

-Please don’t take up too much burden or anxiety if you don’t do so well or have happened to miss an important deadline.
+Please don’t take up too much burden or anxiety if you don’t do so well or have happened to miss a critical deadline.
 Remember that everyone makes mistakes, and it isn’t the end of the world.

-If at any time you think that your busy schedule or excessive work is getting overwhelming and is starting to take a toll on you, take a break and do something that will help you freshen up your mind: meet with friends, watch a movie, or even take a small nap.
+If at any time you think that your busy schedule or excessive work is getting overwhelming and is starting to take a toll on you, take a break and do something that will help you freshen up your mind: use an essay maker, meet with friends, watch a movie, or even take a small nap.

 In a Word

-By committing to these seven simple yet effective productivity tips, you’d be surprised how drastically you can improve your performance as a student.
-But if you tried and noticed that some of the above hacks didn’t work, please ask for advice from parents, teachers, or peers.
-They might provide you with the extra means and motivation you need to maximize your productivity.
+By committing to these seven simple yet effective productivity hacks for students, you’d be surprised how drastically you can improve your performance.
+But if you tried and noticed that some of the above tips didn’t work, please ask for advice from parents, teachers, or peers.
+They might provide the extra means and motivation you need to maximize your productivity.

 And now, over to you:

 Which of the above productivity tips works best for you?
-Or, maybe you have some alternative productivity hacks to share with us?
+Or, maybe you have some alternative hacks on how to be productive?
 Welcome to the comments!

 P.S.
 A big thank goes to Mohammad Asif for his help with gathering the tips and writing this draft!